miguelcoria94/JustStocks/frontend/README.old.md

-### Wrapping `fetch` requests with CSRF

-Your Express backend server is configured to be CSRF protected and will only accept requests that have the right CSRF secret token in a header and the right CSRF token value in a cookie.

 First, you need to add a `"proxy"` in your `frontend/package.json`.
 Add a `"proxy"` key with the value of `http://localhost:5000` or wherever you are